 The TAF reduces the amount of tuition each eligible member pays out of pocket to 50% of domestic tuition, once all funding (excluding wages) is taken into account.
 This fund requires no application, and is paid out automatically by the University in each September following the eligible academic year.
-The current round of TAF disbursements was sent out in September 2016 and pertains to the 2015-16 academic year.
+The current round of TAF disbursements will be sent out by the University and pertains to the 2016-17 academic year.

 For the purposes of the TAF, funding includes: all supervisor stipends, internal and external grants and awards (DCA, OGS, SSHRC, etc), any T4A RAships (all RAships in the Life and Physical Sciences and Engineering departments and some RAships in other departments), OSAP and other financial aid grants, and any other funding provided by your supervisor, your department, the university, the Canadian or other government, or other funding bodies.
 Funding does not include: wages, conference/travel/research grants, OSAP loans or other financial aid loans, BSWDs, or SGS emergency grants.

-If you believe you are eligible for the TAF (Tuition Assistance Fund), but have either received no correspondence from the University OR received correspondence from the University saying you are eligible for less than you believe you are eligible for, please contact the Union office.
+If you believe you are eligible for the TAF (Tuition Assistance Fund), but have either received no correspondence from the University OR received correspondence from the University saying you are eligible for less than you believe you are eligible for, please read this FAQ and fill out this form.

 — Members in the Social Sciences and Humanities who did RA or casual work that was paid as T4A rather than T4 income are much more likely to have their disbursements miscalculated by the University, so please check your disbursement amount carefully and fill out the form if you think there may be an error.